The Enduring Mystery of an 1891 Cecil County Murder

 By the 1960s the canal needed to expand again and most of the remaining structures, including the church, were demolished.
 Old Bethel’s graveyard with its 1.67 acres also disappeared under a federal order which condemned the land for the widening of the C & D. About 500 graves were supposed to be opened and the remains reburied in a section of the adjoining newer cemetery.
 But when the job was finished in 1965-66, workers had counted 1,137 graves that had been moved back from the water’s edge.
 Some of the graves dated back to the earliest years of this nation.
 One of the most famous was Joshua Clayton, president of Delaware from 1789-93.
 He died in 1798 at the age of 54 from yellow fever.

-Today Bethel Cemetery Road stops abruptly at the canal’s edge and little remains to inform the 21 st century travelers that a thriving hamlet once existed in this area.
-Near where the old burial ground stood at the edge of the canal, a tall simple cross memorializes the Not Pivot Bridge but this steamer will soon pass that location.
-Church and the relocated graves.
+Today, Bethel Cemetery Road stops abruptly at the canal’s edge, and little remains to inform 21st-century travelers that a thriving hamlet once existed in this area.
+Near where the old burial ground stood at the canal’s edge, a tall, simple cross memorializes the church.

 a passing ship on the C & D Canal at Pivot Bridge or Bethel